shrub127/shrub127/README.md

 - 👋 Hi, I’m Shruti,
 - 👀 I’m interested in analyzing data to reveal trends, using machine learning to predict future outcomes, and transforming our understanding of the world.
 - 🌱 I’m currently learning the art of storytelling with data, using advanced visualization techniques to make engaging interactive dashboards.
-- 💞️ I’m looking to collaborate on a groundbreaking project using data analytics to solve real-world problems.
+- 💞️ I’m looking to collaborate on a project using data analytics to solve real-world problems.
 - 📫 How to reach me : shrutib127@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love reading books and watching thriller movies.
 I enjoy spotting the hidden clues in their plots, which mirrors the excitement I find in analyzing data.